LightningPeach/lnd-gc-deploy/README.md

    2.3.
 Wait for the API and related services to be enabled.
 This can take several minutes.

    2.4.
-Make sure that billing is enabled for your project. (вот ссылка на этот текст https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app).
+Make sure that billing is enabled for your project.

 3. Go to Google Cloud shell (picture 1).